nanlabs/frontend-reference/examples/seo-and-core-web-vitals/README.md

 In addition to Core Web Vitals, there are other important metrics used for SEO.
 These include:

-- **Page load time**: The time it takes for your web page to fully load.
+- Page load time: The time it takes for your web page to fully load.

-- **Mobile-friendliness**: How well your website performs and displays on mobile devices.
+- Mobile-friendliness: How well your website performs and displays on mobile devices.

-- **HTTPS security**: Whether your website uses secure HTTPS protocol.
+- HTTPS security: Whether your website uses secure HTTPS protocol.

-- **Content quality**: The relevance, uniqueness, and value of your website content.
+- Content quality: The relevance, uniqueness, and value of your website content.

-- **User engagement**: How users interact with your website, including time on site, bounce rate, and click-through rates.
+- User engagement: How users interact with your website, including time on site, bounce rate, and click-through rates.

 It's crucial to monitor and optimize these metrics to enhance your website's SEO performance.